ccmucdenver/ccm-docs/docs/updates.md

 Please contact jan.mandel@ucdenver.edu with any questions.

 Our goal is to get the maximum performance the hardware and the cooling allow.
-When Alderaan CPUs get too hot, they are slowed down to avoid heat damage.
-If temperature increases further, all alderaan nodes shut down automatically.
+When Alderaan CPUs get too hot, they are slowed down adaptively to avoid heat damage.
+If the datacenter overheats, all alderaan nodes shut down automatically.

 ### 2024/10/21

 * 11am Partial downtime.
-Several nodes need to have their thermal profile lowered to reduce overeheating.
-The nodes currently cycle the CPU governor settings profile automatically in response to excessive CPU temperatures, which results in inconsistent performance.
+Several nodes wil have their thermal profile lowered to reduce overeheating and cycling of CPU speed under load.
+The nodes cycle the CPU governor settings profile automatically to mitigate excessive CPU temperatures, which may result in inconsistent performance.

 * 1pm Maintetance completed.
 The thermal design profiles of several nodes were decreased to 180W or less in few cases.
-One failed drive in math-alderaan-s02 disk array was replaced.
+One failed drive in the math-alderaan-s02 disk array was replaced.
 Operations normal.

 ### 2024/10/16